-To Improve NORTH-SOUTH Capacity hetween the North major DisADVANTAGE of the option - Yes Note unless to be extended to new east west roadway You unless to be extended to new east west roadway You mean put a speedway through a Residential area Connect to GO station Better access to Burlington, addresses N/S for East Waterdown Strongly against expansion of Kerns Road between Dundas and the North Service Road, mainly because the other oppinns (expanding Waterdown Road and/or King Road) are more logical, safer, and likely more economical alternatives as I hope to convey below.
+To Improve NORTH-SOUTH Capacity אמוסו וסיאלא אוז אסב סו רוופ סלינוסו - ss and a second Yes Note unless to be extended to new east west roadway You unless to be extended to new east west roadway You mean put a speedway through a Residential area Connect to GO station Better access to Burlington, addresses N/S for East Waterdown Strongly against expansion of Kerns Road between Dundas and the North Service Road, mainly because the other oppions (expanding Waterdown Road and/or King Road) are more logical, safer, and likely more economical alternatives as I hope to convey below.
 The number of residents impacted by a possible road expansion is least on King Road and greatest on Kerns Road.
 Road.
 No Cutting through residential land None Too many residential houses in Burlington Large residential area Children safety Parkland disruption Directs flow of traffic away from Waterdown businesses Residential too close Totally unacceptable!
 This is a key environmentally protected area through the north end.
-Even more important is the excessive vehicle Traffic through a quiet residential north end.
-Even more important is the excessive vehicle Traffic through a quiet residential new east west roadway Homes Residential interruption Dumps you in subdivision Impact housing No advantage - too much residential Residential disruption Traffic is already an issue, this is a collector road.
+Even more important is the excessive vehicle Traffic through a quiet residential neighbourhood.
+This is a huge safety issue for small children on the street.
+Stops short of future needs extend around to new east west roadway Homes Residential interruption Impact housing No advantage - too much residential Residential disruption Traffic is already an issue, this is a collector road.
 The safety for residents will be the issue.
 This will ruin this beautiful residential neighbourhood.
-The number of residents impacted by a possible road expansion is least on King Road and greatest on Kerns Road and Scondo units on Kerns Road between Dundas Road and North Service Road Not feasible Not feasible Not feasible Approxo 60.
-Single-family dwellings on Waterdown rd between Mountain Brow Rd, and
+The number of residents impacted by a possible road expansion is least on King Road and greatest on Kerns Road and greatest on Kerns Road and greatest on Kerns Road and greatest on Kerns Road Nor feasible Not feasible Not feasible Not feasible Not feasible Not resident and North and North Service Road Not feasible Not reasible Not resident and North Shard Not feasible Not feasible Not feasible

 Major DISADVANTAGE of the option North Service Rd.
 3 single family dwellings on King Rd between Mountain Brow Rd and North Service Rd Residential land along burl's plans for major Leisure centre and nursing home plans along Kerns.
-None Not feasible - housing No advantage in Burlington too many residential dwellings Could increase flow through existing residential area Not to Parkside Homes Residential interruption Brant and Hwy 6 must be the major N/S No incumbencies King Road extension would be less disruptive Major ADVANTAGE of the option 'H Capacity Good option to create E/W by-pass Yes Only good to Dundas None The choice of Kerns or King is unknown to me but must go to new east west roadway Not justifiable gives the landscape and proximity to roads (Evans etc) No Better than using Evans Road.
+None Not feasible - housing No advantage in Burlington too many residential dwellings Could increase flow through existing residential area Not to Parkside Homes Residential interruption Brant and Hwy 6 must be the major N/S No incumbencies King Road extension would be less disruptive Major ADVANTAGE of the option H Capacity Good option to create E/W by-pass Yes Only good to Dundas None The choice of Kerns or King is unknown to me but must go to new east west roadway Not justifiable gives the landscape and proximity to roads (Evans etc) No Better than using Evans Road.
 Option To Improve NORTH-South Capacity Extend Kerns Road with a connection to Parkside Dr. or to a new east-west roadway